Nambu--Jona-Lasinio model with a fractal inspired coupling: Standard and fractal NJL models

 \section{Standard and fractal NJL models}

 In this section, we briefly review the basic concepts of the \gls{njl} model that are relevant in this work, and then we introduce the extension of the model by incorporating a fractal inspired coupling.
-We will refer to this extended model as the fractal NJL or fNJL model.
+We will refer to this extended model as the \gls{fnjl} model.